 Perhaps one of the best things about Google Drive is that you already have an account, probably.
 If you have Gmail, your email is already eating into that drive space, and your account is already open.
-All you need to do is download the app or use the web app.
+All you need to do is download the app from Google Play or iTunes, or use the web app.

 OneDrive vs Google Drive – Prices & Features

 |OneDrive 50 GB||$1.99/month||50 GB|

 |Office 365 Personal||$69.99/yr||1 TB|

 Google Drive Pricing Plans